PalstarKe/PalstarKe/README.md

 👋 Hello, I'm Robert Maina, a passionate full-stack developer and UX designer with a knack for crafting immersive digital experiences.
 My journey in the tech world involves wielding a versatile toolkit that spans the realms of web and mobile development.

 💻 __Tech Stack:__
-  - Frontend: React, Next.js, Flutter, React Native
+  - Frontend:  Flutter, Swift, Kotlin, React, Next.js, React Native
   - Styling: Tailwind CSS
   - Build Tools: Vite
   - Backend: Node.js